ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Every day there is news about computer systems being broken into, often via various vulnerabilities in the software.
 Insecure software may:

-* Release private or secret information (aka *“lose confidentiality”*)
+* Release private/secret information (aka *“lose confidentiality”*)

 * Lose or corrupt information (aka “*lose integrity*”)

 * Lose service (aka *“lose availability”*).

-But the problems do not end there.
+But the problems don’t end there.
 Any of these can cause *real world* losses.
 They can cost money, time, trust, and even lives.

 Yet developers are often never told how to develop secure software.
-We should *expect* that developers who are never told how to do something will have difficulty doing it.
+We should *expect* that developers who are never told how to do something will have a hard time doing it.

 This course focuses on helping you understand how to practically develop secure software.
 By *secure software* we mean software:

-* that is harder for attackers to exploit,
+* that is much harder for attackers to exploit,

 * that limits damage if an exploitation is successful, and